zmking888/Version9/readme.txt

 M2000 Interpreter and Environment

-Version 9.1 active-X
+Version 9.2 active-X

-From revision 50:
+From version 9.0 revision 50:
-new ca.crt - install ca.crt as root certificate
+there is a new ca.crt - install ca.crt as root certificate

 https://www.dropbox.com/s/30g5oduqt7tzfpm/ca.crt?dl=0